 - Community and cultural connections (including mentoring)

-Home Stretch provides young people in care with a more gradual and supported transition to independent living.
-This means you can get the support you need up to the age of 21 with the support from a Better Futures worker.
-Home Stretch is part of the Better Futures program.
+Home Stretch, part of the Better Futures program, provides young people in care with a more gradual and supported transition to adulthood.
+This means you can get the support you need up to the age of 21 with assistance from a Better Futures worker.

-Through Home Stretch you can stay with your kinship or foster carer until you turn 21 years of age – your carer would need to agree.
+Through Home Stretch you can stay with your kinship, foster or permanent carer until you turn 21 years of age – your carer would need to agree.
 Your carer can get an allowance to help support you.